cse387/DummyAPIDB/README.md

 2.  **docker-compose -f docker-compose.yaml build**
 3. Find the **POSTGRES-CONTAINER ID** of postgres respective image by running **docker ps -aqf "name=postgres"**
 4. Extract the postgress IP Adress by running **docker inspect POSTGRES-CONTAINER ID | grep IPAddress**
 5. Fullfill the corresponding VM host IP Adress in line 209 along with the ssh credentials (password : line 211 and username : line 212) and the postgress IP Adress ,retrieved from the step 4, in 213 line of test.py source code file.
-Such that the ssh connection to the DB is established
+Such that the ssh connection to the Postgres DB is established
 6. Execute the pipeline by running **docker run -ti --rm --name python-script -v "$PWD":/code python_app_stack python test.py**